ranindyapunitn/spider-hacker/README.md

  4. ```db_password```: the password to access the database.
  5. ```db_name```: the name of the schema.
  6. ```clear_cache``` (optional): if ```populate_cache``` mode is chosen, this parameter can be set to clear the cache table of all pre-existing entries.
+ 7. ```set_awake``` (optional): if set, the host will never go on standby.
+Since the tool runs for very long, this is recommended in order to not stop the execution.

 ## License